vladsaveliev/sequana/doc/developers.rst

 We have created a *count* directory in *./rules* and put the Snakefile in it (named *count.rules*).

-A few comments: (1) there is a unique file named *config.yaml* at the root, (2) directory names must match the rule filename contain in it (3) the Snakefiles all end in *.rules*, and (4) a *README.rst* must be present in all directories.
+A few comments:

+- directory names must match the rule filename contain in it
+- all Snakefiles  end in *.rules*
+- a *README.rst* must be present in all pipelines sub-directories

 The README file in the rules can be empty.
 However, the README in the pipelines's directory is used in the documentation and automatically